 “microplastic’ means a material consisting of solid polymer-containing particles, to which additives or other substances may have been added, and where ≥ 1% w/w of particles have (i) all dimensions 1nm ≤ x ≤ 5mm, or (ii), for fibres, a length of 3nm ≤ x ≤ 15mm and length to diameter ratio of >3.
 Polymers that occur in nature that have not been chemically modified (other than by hydrolysis) are excluded, as are polymers that are (bio)degradable.”

-The vast majority of glitter products are below 5mm in size terms, so they are considered small enough to be defined as a microplastic.
+Glitter Size.
+The vast majority of glitter products are below 5mm in size terms, so they are within the scope of the definition of a microplastic.